Japan Autumn Dreams Tour 2020

 The samurai town of Kanazawa or ‘little Kyoto’ is known for its well-preserved streets and buildings that evoke the ambiance of the Edo Period centuries ago.
 It has a long history of traditional arts and culture and historical city streets lined with preserved geisha houses that once formed the entertainment district coexist with modernistic buildings.
 It is home to the beautiful gardens of Kanazawa Castle Park and Kenroku-en Garden, museums, gold leaf workshop and the Nagamachi Samurai District located at the foot of the former Kanazawa Castle.

-This morning we travel by bullet train to Kyoto, home to the finest art, crafts and culture in Japan.
-We will be making Kyoto our hub for the next few days, so we check in for 4 nights to deluxe accommodation in central Kyoto.
-The rest of the afternoon is free at leisure and you might like to stroll to the arcades, department stores, restaurants and shops.
+This morning we travel by express train to Kyoto, the ancient capital of Japan and home to the finest art, crafts and culture in the country.
+We will be making Kyoto our hub for the next few days, so we check in for 3 nights of Deluxe accommodation in central Kyoto.

 We start our day by travelling to Hiroshima by bullet train.
 We will visit Miyajima Island in The Inland Sea, to enjoy sightseeing around the Sacred Goddess Miyajima Floating Shrine and the world famous Torii gate (officially one of Japan’s “Top 3 Views”).
 The shrine itself is build over the water on pylons, to give the impression of floating on the water.
 As with many other structures in Japan it has been rebuilt after storm or fire damage many times and in fact this constant renewal is characteristic of the Japanese psyche.
 The image of the large bright vermillion Torii gate at high tide against the mountain behind is one of the best known in Japan.
 We then return to Hiroshima, for a guided tour of the Peace Memorial Park and visit the poignant Hiroshima Peace Museum.
 The museum is dedicated to those who lost their lives or loved ones and has displays on life before and after the atomic bomb.

 Day 15 Enjoy your last day in Japan with some last minute souvenir hunting or perhaps an optional half day activity.
-Our journey concludes.
+Our journey together concludes at midday.

 Dreams Series Tours